entr0-pi/pki-certificates/docs/TEST_PLAN.md

 - [ ] On org dashboard, note the current CRL Distribution cards showing "No revocations" for each issuer.
 - [ ] Choose an active cert and click `Revoke`.
 - [ ] In modal, test reason selection list (all options available).
+- [ ] If the selected certificate was issued by the Root CA, confirm the revoke flow prompts for the root password.
+- [ ] If the selected certificate was issued by an Intermediate CA, confirm the revoke flow does not require the root password.
+- [ ] Try revoking a root-issued certificate without a root password and confirm the request is rejected.
+- [ ] Try revoking a root-issued certificate with an incorrect root password and confirm the request fails with the expected generic error behavior.
 - [ ] Submit revocation with `keyCompromise`.
 - [ ] Confirm cert status becomes `revoked` in dashboard.
 - [ ] CRL Distribution Update: refresh the page and verify the issuer's CRL card now shows red "1 revoked" badge.